jogoebel/MRI-Denoising-Model-/README.md

 Also in each model folder is a .png which is contains the graphed loss curves for the generator, discriminator and training.

 Any file that contains "modelJQC_{model description}.py" was used to train the correpsonding model.

+# In GitHub:
+Implementation code of preprocessing, BM3D, and model training